diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     }
 }
 ```
 We make ConfigurationPrinter a subclass of Configured, which is an implementation of the Configurable interface.
 All implementations of Tool need to implement Configurable (since Tool extends it), and subclassing Configured is often the easiest way to achieve this.
-The run() method obtains the Configuration using Configura ble’s getConf() method and then iterates over it, printing each property to standard output.
+The run() method obtains the Configuration using Configurable’s getConf() method and then iterates over it, printing each property to standard output.

 `Be aware that some properties have no effect when set in the client configuration`.
 For example, if you set yarn.nodemanager.resource.memory-mb in your job submission with the expectation that it would change the amount of memory available to the node managers running your job, you would be disappointed, because this property is honored only if set in the node manager’s yarn-site.xml file.
 In general, you can tell the component where a property should be set by its name, so the fact that yarn.nodemanager.resource.memory-mb starts with yarn.nodemanager gives you a clue that it can be set only for the node manager daemon.